 Laylatul Qadr (Night of Power)

-The scholars say that one of the greatest aims of Itikaf is to seek the Night of Power (Laylatul Qadr).
-There is no night in the year that has been more emphasised than this night and the 97th Surah is dedicated entirely to it.
+One of the greatest aims and efforts of Itikaf is to seek the Night of Power (Laylatul Qadr) which occurs during the last 10 nights of Ramadan.
+There is no night in the year that has been more emphasized than this night and the 97th Surah is dedicated entirely to it.